SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/AccessControl.rst

 The access level for a tuple type is the minimum access level of all of the types used in that tuple.
-For example, if you compose a tuple from two different types, one of which is internal and one of which is private, the access level for that compound tuple type will be private.
+If you compose a tuple from two different types, one of which is internal and one of which is private, the access level for that compound tuple type will be “private”.

 .. sourcefile:: tupleTypes_Module1, tupleTypes_Module1_PublicAndInternal, tupleTypes_Module1_Private